DaveBackus/Data_Bootcamp_Book/py-fun2.md

 * The following statement(s) are indented the usual four spaces and specify what the function does.
 In this case, it prints `Hello,` followed by whatever `firstname` happens to be.
 Python understands that the function ends when the indentation ends.
 * The last line "calls" the function with input `Chase`.
 Note that the name in the function's definition and its use need not be the same.

 By convention, Python aficionados put two blank lines before and after function definitions to make them stand out more clearly.
-We use one here to save space, but would typically use two.
+We use one here to save space.

 Our function `hello` has a name (`hello`) and an input argument (`firstname`), but returns no output.
-Output would create a new value that Python could call later in the code, like when you set x = 2 then use x later.
-But here, we're printing something but have produced no output to call later.
+Output would create a new value that Python could call later in the code, like when you set `x = 2` then used `x`later on.
+Here we print something but produce no other output.

 In other cases, we might want to send output back to the main program.
-We do that with a **return**, a third component of a function definition.
+We do that with a **return** statement, a third component of a function definition.
 Here's an example:
 ```python
 def combine(first, last):
 	"""